 - freshly ground black pepper

-- Lower heat to medium, add garlic, onions and fish sauce.
+- Add garlic, onions and fish sauce.
 Saute until fragrant.
+About 1 minute.

 - Add chicken broth and bring to a simmer.

-- Once the sauce has thickened, add the carrots, bell peppers and peas.
+- Once the sauce has thickened, add the carrots, bell pepper and peas.

 - Season with black pepper and add more fish sauce if desired.